A mathematical treatment of bank monitoring incentives: Introduction

 The rest of the paper is organized as follows.
 In section \ref {Model sec}, we recall the model laid out in \cite{pages}, describe the contracts and give our main assumptions.
 In Section \ref{sec.hjb}, we formally derive a candidate optimal contract by solving the HJB equation associated to the control problem.
-We then use a standard verification argument to show that the candidate solution is indeed the optimal contract.
-The paper concludes with a short Section devoted to a simple special case.
+We then use a standard verification argument to show that the candidate solution is indeed the optimal contract and provide a numerical example.
+The paper concludes with a short section devoted to a simple special case.